cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Delete a subtask
 - Rename a subtask
+- Reidentify newly created tasks after they are assigned an ID
 - Delete a task
 - Clone a task

 ## Doing
-- Add subtasks
+- Delete a subtask

 ## Done
 - Render a list of incomplete tasks with: name, due date (as necessary), more details (as necessary)